Best Buy sales jump during key holiday quarter

 The retailer continued to gain market share during the fourth quarter and benefited from strong customer demand and improved product availability, Chief Executive Hubert Joly said on an earnings conference call.

-“Last year, we had both product recalls and product availability constraints across multiple vendors and categories,” Joly said.
-“This year... we deliberately invested in having more product in stock and available for customers.”
+“Last year, we had both product recalls and product availability constraints across multiple vendors and categories,” Joly said.“This year... we deliberately invested in having more product in stock and available for customers.”

 Mobile phone sales were boosted by Samsung Electronics Co Ltd’s (005930.KS) Note smartphone, which the U.S. retailer was unable to sell last year due to a recall.